401 Model Performance Metrics

 Maximum drawdown is one of the more intuitive ways to measure risk.
 It looks at the biggest peak-to-trough decline that an investment strategy has ever experienced.
 It should come as no surprise that the smaller the maximum drawdown, the better.
 We can see maximum drawdowns for the 401 Model and our other portfolios in the chart below.

 Notice that stocks, as measured by the S&P 500, have experienced drawdowns in excess of 50%.
 This has actually occurred twice over the last two decades, during the dot-com collapse and again during the financial crisis.
-The 401 Model, on the other hand, was able to recognize deteriorating conditions during these treacherous periods and moved the entire portfolio to bonds and cash.
-As a result, the most the 401 Model has ever fallen from peak-to-trough is 13.3%.
+The 401 Model, on the other hand, was able to recognize deteriorating conditions during these treacherous periods and moved the entire portfolio to bonds.
+As a result, the most the 401 Model has ever fallen from peak-to-trough is 14.3%.
 That’s a smaller magnitude decline than even the blended portfolio.

 This chart presents one of the most compelling arguments for using the 401 Model.
 At this point you should be able to recognize that the 401 Model allows you to participate in more upside than a 100% stock portfolio can deliver, but also be exposed to significantly less downside risk.